-I used Cabot’s Sharp Light Cheddar for these biscuits because I was looking for taste and texture but wanted to cut the calories.
+- I used Cabot’s Sharp Light Cheddar for these biscuits because I wanted taste and texture but wanted to cut the calories.
 It’s my favorite “light recipe” ingredient — you can find it in other recipes like these Lightened Up Cheesy Broccoli Potatoes.

 Okay, so Tip #1 is thick yogurt + light cheese.
 Tip #2 is to keep everything COLD.
 Sort of like with cookie science.
 Cold = Fluffy.Thick @cabotcheese Greek yogurt + Light Cheddar make for AMAZING lightened up biscuits!